LMMS/lmms/README.md

 - Bode plots for presets 2 to 17 are drawn based on secondary copies of the equations stored within TransferFunctionControls.cpp .
 This means that if TransferFunction.cpp's presets change, these will not match.
 I know this not the best way yet as it does not follow single source of truth

 To fix: I’ve had some problems with high-pass filtering using common transfer functions.
 To remove the low end I basically required a brickwall response or an increase in the filter order (exponent in the equation).
 The high end works fine even with low orders.
+Still using fixed sample rate.
+The others have been updated not to use fixed sample rate.

 All files created / modified are stored within the Plugins/TransferFunction folder excluding the PluginList.cmake file (within cmake/modules) which was also required to be edited before compilation.